 The Company manages liquidity risk by maintaining adequate reserves and banking facilities, by continuously monitoring forecast and actual cash flows and by matching the maturity profiles of financial assets and liabilities for the Company.
-The Company has established an appropriate liquidity risk management framework for it's short-term, medium term and long-term funding requirement.
+The Company has established an appropriate liquidity risk management framework for its short-term, medium term and long-term funding requirement.
+The table below summarizes the maturity profile of the Company's financial liabilities.